ductoman16/DoNotMock.NET/README.md

 ## Why should you avoid Mocks?

-Mocking is a powerful tool for unit testing, but it can be misused.
-Some types should never be mocked because:
+Mocking is a powerful tool for unit testing, but it can cause some issues of its own:

-- They have complex invariants that mocks might violate
-- They represent value objects or data structures
-- They are already designed for testability with test doubles
-- Their behavior is too fundamental to mock
+- Mocks maintain **none** of the same behavior as the real code.
+- They lock your tests into one particular implementation.

 The `[DoNotMock]` attribute, combined with the built-in Roslyn analyzer, helps enforce these design decisions by: